industrial-edge/Performance-Insight-OEE-Dashboard/docs/Installation.md

 ## Configure Reason Tree

-The reason tree defines single error states that are mapped to one of these time categories:
+The reason tree defines single error states that are mapped to one of the three main time categories (Production time / Planned downtime / Unplanned downtime).

-- Production time
-- Planned downtime
-- Unplanned downtime

-Go to *Configuration* > *Reason Tree* and configure it according to this example:
+- Go to *Configuration* > *Reason Tree*
+- Configure it according to this example:

 ![ReasonTreeConfig](/docs/graphics/ReasonTreeConfig.png)